 Precipitous labor definition

 What is precipitous labor and delivery?
-A precipitous labor is a defined labor that results only in a short period of time (extremely rapid labor and delivery).
+Precipitous labor is defined labor that results only in a short period of time (extremely rapid labor and delivery).

 According to the NCBI, precipitous labor is defined as the expulsion of the fetus within less than 3 hours of commencement of regular contractions.